 In short bursts, stress can actually be beneficial for us but when it becomes chronic, it can lead to a range of physical symptoms that are unnerving and debilitating.
 Life can get very stressful and while you may not be able to prevent this, you can take steps to try to keep positive well being.
 This includes making a regular commitment to managing stress and anxiety by learning relaxation techniques, exercising on a regular basis to release feel good endorphins, and engaging in mindfulness techniques.

 Even if no-one in the family has any medical conditions that need to be monitored, don’t forget to keep on top of regular health checks.
+I have promised myself this year that I will have a look into neotericnutra.com in further detail so I can start using their products.
+They are known to prevent heart disease, joint problems, and also helps maintain healthy blood sugar levels.

 Some health funds cover health checks on extras cover through services such as Health Checks or Preventative Tests but this will not always be an option, even on higher cover levels.
 It generally covers things like screening tests but depending on the health fund, it may include annual health checks.